towry-archived/flash-message-csharp/readme.markdown

 ```

 Use `FlashMessage.Has` method to test if there has a message, remeber always pass
-this (System.Web.UI.Page instance) to the message.
+this (System.Web.UI.Page instance) to the method.

 ---